NarcisCalin/Galaxy-Engine/README.md

 ## HOW TO INSTALL
 ---
 - Download the latest release version from the releases tab and unzip the zip file.
-- Run the .exe file inside the folder.
+- Run the executable file inside the folder.
 - (Currently Galaxy Engine binaries are only available on Windows)

 ### IMPORTANT INFORMATION